lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     402 1 -5.270160783673711 -15.592291204068946 -19.6382667867645 0 0 0
     (...)

-..  container:: justify

 The first five columns of the *Atoms* section correspond (from left to right) to the atom indexes (from 1 to the total number of atoms, 1150), the atom types (1 or 2 here), and the atoms positions :math:`x`, :math:`y`, :math:`z`.
 The last three columns are image flags that keep track of which atoms crossed the periodic boundary.

 Restarting from a saved configuration
 -------------------------------------

-..  container:: justify

 Let us create a new input file and start a molecular dynamics simulation directly from the previously saved configuration.
 Within *improved-input/*, create a new file named *input.md.lammps* and copy the same lines as previously:

 ..  code-block:: lammps